limitium/limitium-datcyl-manuform/README.md

 The last type-c Promicro controller is slightly longer, so a new version of the holder is required.

-New version is a clue-less click-in holder for TRRS jack and type-c Promicro
+New version is a glue-less click-in holder for TRRS jack and type-c Promicro

 ![limitium dactyl manuform](https://raw.githubusercontent.com/limitium/limitium-datcyl-manuform/main/gallery/promicro_holder.png)
 ![limitium dactyl manuform](https://github.com/limitium/limitium-datcyl-manuform/raw/main/gallery/20220517_2.jpg)